Paragraphs

 Career Prospects

-Many graduates of the Faculty of Law are now serving the Hong Kong community as solicitors, barristers, magistrates and judges, corporate counsel and government lawyers.
-Others are teaching law in Hong Kong's three law schools.
-Our alumni have served as chairman of the Hong Kong Bar Association, Permanent Judge of the Court of Appeal and Judges of the High Court.
-Many have also been appointed Senior Counsel or joined the governing bodies of the legal profession in Hong Kong, the Bar Council of the Hong Kong Bar Association and the Council of the Law Society of Hong Kong.
+Graduates of the Faculty of Law have made significant contributions to the legal landscape of Hong Kong, serving as solicitors, barristers, magistrates, judges, corporate counsel, and government lawyers.
+Many have gone on to teach in Hong Kong's three law schools, shaping the next generation of legal professionals.
+Our alumni have held distinguished roles, including Chairman of the Hong Kong Bar Association, Permanent Judge of the Court of Appeal, and Judges of the High Court.
+A considerable number have also been appointed as Senior Counsel or served on key governing bodies, the Bar Council of the Hong Kong Bar Association, and the Council of the Law Society of Hong Kong.

 If you’re considering this programme, please review our programme-specific application standards and deadlines to give yourself the best possible chance of securing a place.